wonhagonzalez/Friday-Poker/README.md

 # Friday-Poker
-Simple visualization of our weekly Lockdown Poker Games using using Plotly and output using RMarkdown
+Just for fun: a simple visualization of our weekly Lockdown Poker Games using using Plotly and output using RMarkdown